jnelsonjava/taskmaster/README.md

     - added Room dependencies and linked Task as an Entity
     - edited task list to refer to database
     - replaced hard coded task inserts with reference to add form
+    - adding tests for task and username changes

 ## Main Page